NASA astronaut Jeanette Epps talks about being pulled from the ISS mission

 Jeanette Epps can easily be seen as a poster woman for success.
 Even though that’s something she never set out to become.
 Not only has she achieved prestige as a former CIA officer and now as a NASA astronaut, she has also navigated her career against all the odds as an African-American woman in industries that are structurally geared to nurturing white men.

-Epps was just nine years old when her older, college-aged brother looked at her school report card and told her that she could be an aerospace engineer or an astronaut.
+Epps was just 9 when her college-age brother looked at her school report card and told her that she could be an aerospace engineer or an astronaut.
 It stuck.
 She thought there was no way she would be picked to become an astronaut, and decided to become an aerospace engineer, because “you can actually build things.”

 Born in 1970 in Syracuse, New York, she joined NASA during grad school, as a fellow, and then worked in research at Ford Motors, before joining the CIA for seven years as a technical intelligence officer.
 She was selected to become an astronaut in 2009, graduated in 2011, and started training.